Analysis | The dubious deployment of armed enforcers within the U.S. is central to Trump’s politics

 “We can’t let this happen to the cities,” President Trump said on Monday.
 “New York was up 348 percent — the crime rate.”
 He claimed that the police “are afraid to do anything.”

-“If the governor is not going to do something about,” Trump said, “we’ll do something about it.”
+“If the governor is not going to do something about it,” Trump said, “we’ll do something about it.”

 Asked what he would do, Trump pointed to the recent deployment of federal law enforcement to Portland, Ore.

 “In Portland, they’ve done a fantastic job,” Trump said.
-“They’ve been there three days, and they really have done a fantastic job in very short period of time.
+“They’ve been there three days, and they really have done a fantastic job in [a] very short period of time.
 No problem.
 They grab them; a lot of people in jail.
 They’re leaders.
 These are anarchists.
 These are not protesters.”

 That statement alone is hard to defend, given documented instances in which people say they have been snatched off the street by unidentified people in military gear.